Lloyd Rees: Early career

-From the 1940s until the 1960s Rees was part of the Northwood group, a small group of friends who would go on painting excursions around Sydney Harbor and northwestern Sydney.
+From the 1940s until the 1960s Rees was part of the Northwood group, a small group of friends who would go on painting excursions around Sydney Harbour and northwestern Sydney.
 Regulars of the Northwood group were Lloyd Rees, Roland Wakelin, George Feather Lawrence and John Santry.
 Douglas Dundas, Wilmotte Williams and Marie Santry also associated with the Northwood group.
 These artists had no manifesto but were conservative, tending towards a neoimpressionist style of landscape painting with sinuous linework.
 In 1937 Rees became a foundation member of, and exhibited with, Robert Menzies' anti-modernist organisation, the Australian Academy of Art.

 In the 1960s the Northwood Group was active during the modishness of Sydney abstract expressionism, their noted contemporaries were the Merioola Group and stalwart Melbourne postwar voices of disquiet such as Sidney Nolan and the Antipodeans.
 By the 1970s a young postmodern art scene emerged in Gallery A, Macquarie Galleries, and Watters Gallery.
 Celebrated painter Brett Whiteley was a member of this younger generation rediscovering the now elderly painter and drawer Lloyd Rees.

 Friend and Northwood resident William Pidgeon painted Lloyd Rees portrait which won the 1968 Archibald Prize.

 Europe

 Rees first travelled to Europe in the 1920s (to meet with his then fiancée Daphne Mayo) and made sketches, including many of Paris, which were left accidentally on a bus in London at that time.
-While some of his works - and indeed his betrothal to Mayo - were lost, his connection with the landscapes of town and country France and Italy was to last a lifetime.
+While some of his works — and indeed his betrothal to Mayo — were lost, his connection with the landscapes of town and country France and Italy was to last a lifetime.
 Rees visited Europe again in 1953, 1959, 1966–67 and 1973, painting and sketching on all of his journeys.

 The sketchbooks are now held by the Art Gallery of New South Wales, comprising approximately 700 images in pencil, carbon pencil, wash, watercolour and ballpoint pen.
-They reveal a capacity to characterize the texture and light of landscapes in these brief media - concerns that are equally evident in his paintings throughout his career.
+They reveal a capacity to characterize the texture and light of landscapes in these brief media — concerns that are equally evident in his paintings throughout his career.